 Does HDD RPM matter?

 Yes, Hard Drive rounds per minute matter quite a lot.
 For instance, an 7200 RPM HDD is faster in terms of data retrieval, although, a 5400 RPM one will perform better in terms of producing less heat, having less power consumption, and more.

-Higher RPM doesn’t always mean better drive.
+A higher RPM doesn’t always mean a better drive.
 In the image below, you can see the difference between both HDDs and SSDs in terms of performance.

 A 5400 RPM HDD consumes less power since it spins less.
 That can have a significant impact on its lifespan since it reduces the wear and tear on the drive.
 However, the amount of power that you save is insignificant so don’t pick this drive to save money on your electricity bill.

 If you aim for performance, then the 7200 RPM Hard Drive Disk is a no-brainer.
 However, if storing files is what you are after, the 5400 RPM one will work better since it will last for more years before you start experiencing system failures.